icerpc/icerpc-csharp/README.md

 ## How can I contribute

 - [Contributing](./CONTRIBUTING.MD) explains how you can contribute to this project.
-- [Workflow](./docs/workflow.md ) explains how you can build the source code.
+- [Workflow](./docs/workflow.md ) explains how you can build and use the source code.

 ## License